 - To establish a national forum to stimulate the understanding and acceptance of the educational disciplines inherent in the creative arts in higher education in the United States.

 - To establish threshold standards centered on the knowledge and skills necessary to develop academic and professional competence at various program levels.

 - To foster the development of instruction of the highest quality while simultaneously encouraging varied and experimental approaches to the teaching of dance.

 - To evaluate, through the processes of voluntary accreditation, schools of dance and programs of dance instruction in terms of their quality and the results they achieve, as judged by experienced examiners.

-- To assure students and parents that accredited dance programs provide competent teachers, adequate plant and equipment, and sound curricula, and are capable of attaining their stated objectives.
+- To assure students and parents/guardians that accredited dance programs provide competent teachers, adequate facilities and equipment, and sound curricula and are capable of attaining their stated objectives.

-- To counsel and assist schools in developing their programs and to encourage self-evaluation and continuing studies toward improvement.
+- To counsel and assist institutions in developing their programs and to encourage self‑evaluation and continuing studies toward improvement.

 - To invite and encourage the cooperation of professional dance groups and individuals of reputation in the field of dance in the formulation of appropriate curricula and standards.

-- To establish a national voice to be heard in matters pertaining to dance, particularly as they would affect member institutions and their stated objectives.
+- To maintain a national voice to be heard in matters pertaining to dance, particularly as they would affect member institutions and their stated objectives.